Function X (FX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Function X Historical Price

-According to the latest data gathered on Function X live price page, the current price of Function X is 0.190965USD.
-The circulating supply of Function X(FX) is 66.20M FX , giving it a market capitalization of $12.64M.
+According to the latest data gathered on Function X live price page, the current price of Function X is 0.195307USD.
+The circulating supply of Function X(FX) is 66.20M FX , giving it a market capitalization of $12.93M.

 The Function X Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.